Felicis/0xAX.github.io/content/haskel-execution-time.md

 Tags: haskell
 Authors:  Alexander Kuleshov

-Some times ago i encountered with question: How to get function execution time in Haskell program?
+Some times ago I encountered with question: How to get function execution time in Haskell program?
 I asked this question at [StackOverflow](http://stackoverflow.com/questions/6766450/haskell-function-execution-time), and got some useful answers.
 Here i will try to describe how to do it.
 For example we have simple haskell program which will calculate sum of prime numbers which are between 0 and 10000.
 Something like this:

 ```haskell
 module TimingTest where